 The writer uses symbolism in this passage and prays to God to send rain to irrigate the lands that have soaked all the water into themselves.
 However, he changes the ending because the folksong contains expressions that are not suitable for his story’s themes.

-Folksongs, including what are known as cradle songs (aghānī al-mahd) that women sing to lull their child to sleep are present in one’s life from birth.
+Folksongs, including what are known as cradle songs (aghānī al-mahd) that women sing to lull their child to sleep, are present in one’s life from birth.
 Nadir Abu Tamir used this type of song in his 2002-published story “Rāmī la Yushbih Aḥadan” (Rami Doesn’t Look Like Anyone).
 Throughout this tale, the writer exposes the reader to folksongs and quotes an excerpt from one that the grandmother character uses to mesmerize her grandson, Rami.
 The well-integrated quotation in the vernacular language, an act of preservation of the popular heritage, works well with the narrative content and style of the story.
 It is as if the part invoked from the popular song is integrated with the text of the story:

 “Sleep, my love, sleep, and the doves will coo to you” [Nām yā habībī nām tadhbahulu-k ṭayr al-ḥammām]: This is the song that the grandmother sings to Rami every night before he goes to sleep.
 All of sudden, however, Rami no longer likes this song.

 (Abu Tamir Rāmī 3)